OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-node.md

 - `app`: The Express application.
 - `server`: The HTTP server.
 - `openvidu`: The `OpenVidu` object that will be used to interact with the OpenVidu Server.
 It is initialized with the `OPENVIDU_URL` and `OPENVIDU_SECRET` environment variables.
+- `SERVER_PORT`: The port where the application will be listening.
+- `OPENVIDU_URL`: The URL where the OpenVidu Server is listening.
+- `OPENVIDU_SECRET`: The secret shared with the OpenVidu Server.

 <br>